-Sub Membership Functions Delegation Committee of Functions 7 Members appointed by Council (Political balance under S15 LGHA 1989) All matters relating to the Audit function including receiving the Annual Audit letter, auditors' reports, and settling the internal audit work programme.
+Committee Sub Membership Functions Delegation Committee of Functions Audit Committee 7 Members appointed by Council (Political balance under S15 LGHA 1989) No Members of the All matters relating to the Audit function including receiving the Annual Audit letter, auditors' reports, and settling the internal audit work programme.
 Function delegated to the Audit Committee and the Chief Executive.
-No Members of the Cabinet will be Members of the Audit Committee.
-11 Members appointed by Council (Political balance under S15 LGHA 1989) Substitution of Members: Substitution of members will be for individual meetings only, and substitutes will be appointed by group leaders or their representative for that political group.
-Only members who have attended annual Planning Committee training during the All functions relating to the development management aspects of town and country planning, including determination of planning applications, enforcement action, listed building consent, conservation area consent, control of advertisements, etc. EXCEPT the making or confirmation of by-laws, the promotion of a local Act or any other matter reserved to Full Council by law or this Constitution; Any other function relating to town and country planning will be the responsibility of the Executive, e.g., preparation and adoption of a Development Plan Document) or the making of an Article 4 Direction.
-The determination of planning applications is NOT delegated to the Committee where the Committee propose a determination that is Enforcemen t functions delegated to Enforcemen t sub- committee Functions delegated to Executive Director - Place in accordance with Officer Delegation Scheme Sub Committee 7 Members appointed by Council (Political balance under S15 LGHA 1989) No Members of the Cabinet will be Members of the Audit Committee.
-11 Members appointed by Council (Political balance under S15 LGHA 1989) Substitution of Members: Substitution of Members: Substitution of members will be for individual meetings only, and substitutes will be appointed by group leaders or their representative for that political group.
-Only members who have attended annual Planning Committee training T Members appointed by Council (Political balance under S15 LGHA 1989) No Members of the Cabinet will be Members appointed by Council (Political balance under S15 LGHA 1989) 11 Members appointed by Council (Political balance under S15 LGHA 1989) Substitution of Members: Substitution of Members: Substitution of members will be for individual meetings only, and substitutes will be group leaders or their representativ e for that political group.
-Only members who have attended annual Planning Committee training during the twelve months will be eligible to attend as a substitute.
+Cabinet will be Members of the Audit Committee.
+Development Management Committee 11 Members appointed by Council (Political balance under S15 LGHA 1989) Substitution of Members: Substitution of members will be for individual meetings only, and substitutes will be appointed by group leaders or their representative for that political group.
+Only members who have attended Development Management Committee training during the previous All functions relating to the development management aspects of town and country planning, including determination of planning applications, enforcement action, listed building consent, conservation area consent, control of advertisements, etc. EXCEPT the making or confirmation of by-laws, the promotion of a local Act or any other matter reserved to Full Council by law or this Constitution; Any other function relating to town and country planning will be the responsibility of the Executive, e.g., preparation and adoption of a Development Plan Document) or the making of an Article 4 Direction.
+The determination of planning applications is NOT delegated to the Committee where the Committee propose a determination that is contrary to the Enforcemen t functions delegated to Enforcemen t sub- committee Functions delegated to Executive Director - Place in accordance with Officer Delegation Scheme three years will be eligible to attend as a substitute.